uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 Coming from the business side, the lack of executive attention to a certain domain means that the domain does not appear to the company as something that would dramatically effect outcomes.
 Perhaps there's a justification for a different deliverable, for example, maintenance or operations, but that'd be a totally different team in the long run.
 Even in those cases, the lack of clarity about a different team being needed would mean waste and unnecessary hardship.

-## What do I lose by not putting up with dysfunction?
+## The things I lose by prioritizing well-being over loyalty
 Focusing on growth by being selective regarding my professional well-being means relaxing my expectations for other things.
 In particular, focusing only on growth positions means losing the perks awarded for "company loyalty", a.k.a. putting up with dysfunction that affects me.
 Here are some examples of prices that this strategy entails:

 - I cannot commit to a mission, however appealing it may be to others, if there's no one watching out for me in it.
 This alone hinders a considerable majority of opportunities I have access to.